aledev/jquery.simplepager/README.md

 You have to add the jquery and the simplepager library (with his respective css).

-You have to have a div who has a table with this structure:
+This plugin needs that the table has this structure:

  ```
  <table>